Skip to Content

 Environment

-The current Central Okanagan Air Quality Health Index identifies the health risk associated with local air quality conditions.
+The current Central Okanagan Air Quality Health Index (AQHI) identifies the health risk associated with local air quality conditions.
 The index corresponds to the recommendations (below) for outdoor activities for those at risk and the general population.

 Air quality index showing low, moderate, high and very high levels of fine particulate matter